dcollien/py-blti/Readme.md

     @lti_provider
     def provider_view(request):
-        pass # your view here
+        pass # your authenticated view here

+N.B. to allow embedding your LTI provider in a frame, you may need to disable django clickjacking protection (e.g. also using @xframe_options_exempt)

-set options with:
+set default options with:

     set_lti_properties(
 		consumer_lookup = {